 Really the only thing you need is the windscreen as far as accessories go.

-This is one of the best options you can go with if you’re looking to record with skype, doing any pod-casting, you-tube videos, video conferencing and any thing similar.
+This is one of the best options you can go with if you’re looking to record with Skype, doing any pod-casting, you-tube videos, video conferencing, and anything similar.
 I wouldn’t recommend it much for vocals, although it can be done.
-The 4 different polar patterns, it’s rugged build, and remarkable versatility make it a valuable option.
+The 4 different polar patterns, its rugged build, and remarkable versatility makes it a valuable option.

 Similarities & Differences

-- Sound.
-The Yeti sounds a bit brighter and more crisp, while the AT2020 sounds warmer.
+Sound.
+The Yeti sounds a bit brighter and crisper, while the AT2020 sounds warmer.